saraachour/stanford-cs104.github.io/src/routes/assignments/assign1/+page.svelte.md

 To submit your answers, create a file named `words_commands.txt` and place the _commands you used to generate your answers_ for each subpart on a new line.
+_This file should be exactly three lines long._  Each line should contain a single command pipeline that, if typed in at the shell, would output the requested data.

 ## Feedback Survey (0.5 points)